zeidlitz/dbserver/README.md

 ### Configuration

-Below are the environment variables used for configuration and breif description of each purpose
+The following environment variables are used for configuration:

 ```dosini
 The address the server will be listening on